Ash: Apex Legends Abilities

 Ash’s ultimate is Phase Breach.
 This ability functions as a portal to any location that Ash can put her crosshair on within the range.
 Since Phase Breach works in a straight line, Ash can cast it at any angle, horizontally or vertically.
 Any player can enter Phase Breach, whether they’re on your team or not.
 However, it is a very quick one-way trip.
 If players aren’t sure exactly what’s on the other end, it could mean a ticket back to the lobby.

-No character in Apex Legends can relocate Legends faster than Ash.
+No character in Apex can relocate Legends faster than Ash.
 Phase Breach casts incredibly quickly and players move through it at high speed.
 It can also be cast through open windows and doors, making it useful for moving in and out of buildings.
-Additionally, this ultimate is not just for rotations.
-Phase Breach can bring a ton of fighting power if used properly.
-Just know that this ability is the core of what Ash’s gameplay revolves around.
+Additionally, this ultimate is not just for rotations in Apex Legends.
+Ash can bring a ton of fighting power by using Phase Breach properly.
+Just know that this mechanic is what Ash’s abilities in Apex revolve around.

 Ash on the other hand will start fights from a bit further back.
 The lack of a low cooldown phase means that getting caught out of position away from your team comes at either the cost of a two-minute ability, or your life.
 While ulting out to safety is certainly a good option in many cases, it’s a play that puts you on the back foot for a while, greatly reducing what you can do for the rest of a fight.